Vyral/base-template/_posts/2021-02-18-should-you-consider-a-forbearance.md

 <p style="text-align: center;"><em>If you’re struggling to pay your mortgage, a forbearance agreement will help.</em></p>

 What if you can’t make your mortgage payment?
-In the aftermath of COVID-19, many people lost their jobs, and this can put a person into a situation where they can’t pay their mortgage.
+In the aftermath of COVID-19, many people lost their jobs, and that can put a person into a situation where they can’t pay their mortgage.
 If you find yourself in this situation, the good news is that there is a way you can keep your house.&nbsp;

 **The government’s stimulus plan allows forbearance agreements between you and your lender,** so talk to your mortgage provider and see if you can work out a forbearance plan.
 My team and I wouldn’t want anyone to lose their home, so if you have questions about this topic, don’t hesitate to reach out to me.
 I’d be happy to help.